pbierkortte/AI-Prompt-Toolkit/tools/llm_contextual_summary.md

 ### FAQ

 1. **Q: How is this different from a standard summary or Q&A export?**
    A: "Deep Think" is about synthesis, not just summary.
-It’s designed to capture holistic insights, connections, and context—not just a linear recap.
+It's designed to capture holistic insights, connections, and context—not just a linear recap.

 2. **Q: Can I use this with any AI chatbot?**
    A: It works best with AI models capable of recalling and reflecting on long, multi-turn conversations.

-3. **Q: Is there a word or length limit?**
+3. **Q: Why isn't the prompt more specific or structured?**
-   A: No. The AI is instructed to let its mind wander and elaborate as much as needed.
+   A: The casual, open-ended phrasing is intentional.
+Over-directing the AI can kill organic synthesis and unexpected connections.
+Sometimes the best insights emerge from unstructured reflection.

 4. **Q: When should I use this tool?**
-   A: After complex discussions, when you want a checkpoint, or when you’re curious about the AI’s broader synthesis of the conversation.
+   A: After complex discussions, when you want a checkpoint, or when you're curious about the AI's broader synthesis of the conversation.

+5. **Q: What if the AI seems confused by the informal prompt?**
+   A: Most modern conversational AI models respond well to natural language instructions.
+The informality often produces more authentic, less templated responses.

+---